kimble4/CrossMgr/HPVMgr/helptxt/Riders.md

 License|The rider's license
 Factor|The rider's Factor
 Team|The team the rider last raced for.
-Last Entered|The date that the rider was last added to an [Event][Events] in HPVMgr, even if they were subsequently removed.
-(Not the date of the event itself.)
+Last Entered|The date that the rider was last entered in an [Event][Events] in HPVMgr, even if they were subsequently removed.